Investing in the best blogging courses (and actually doing the work) can lead you to a lucrative blogging career.

 I learned that although I’d had some early success (mainly viral shares) the content I was creating was not easily monetizable.

-After taking Making Sense of Affiliate Marketing I learned to write posts that converted like this one: How We’re Using Ebates to Save Big on Our Travel Bookings
+After taking Making Sense of Affiliate Marketing I learned how to write blog posts that were designed to convert affiliate sales.

 The reason I still promote MSOAM years after taking it is that the information is constantly updated and the price is excellent for a beginners course.